Omuka Airedales

 Mae Platts with Eng Ch Wolstanton Pam (Imp UK)Mae Platts with Eng Ch Wolstanton Pam (Imp UK)

-The first photo on the right is of Sister Garrard with Ch Omuka Monty.
+The photo on the right is of Sister Garrard with Ch Omuka Monty.
 The second is of Mae Platts with ENG CH WOLSTANTON PAM.
 Unfortunately Pam had a soft coat which Sister Garrard used to dye her dogs with Condy's Crystals (Potassium Permanganate).
-Perhaps this story is true but I find it hard to believe that because Sister Garrard worked for a dentist that one of her dogs had false teeth!
-So malicious 'stories' of cheating are as old as dog shows themselves!
+Perhaps this story is true but I find it hard to believe because of other cruel stories that were spread around in those days.
+For example, because Sister Garrard worked for a dentist it was alleged that that one of her dogs had false teeth!
+One can only conclude that malicious 'stories' of cheating are as old as dog shows themselves!

 The amazing pictures below have have survived on on glass slides for almost a century.
 They demonstrate that it was common place breeding facilities in Melbourne before the Second World War.
 The two pictures below are of Sister Gerrard's kennels.
 These amazing pictures give an insight into breeding facilities in Melbourne in the late 1930's.